 Now that we’ve mentioned the usefulness of personality, let’s talk about a simple personality test: DISC.

 DISC Personality Test

-Are you more outgoing or reserved?
+When you are with people, are you more outgoing or reserved?

-Are you more task-focused or people-focused?
+When you are doing a team project, are you more task-focused or people-focused?

 Based on your answer to those two questions, you will belong to 1 of 4 personality groups.

 The group directly opposite of you is the group you're most likely to have conflicts with because their strengths are your weaknesses.
 For example, D-Types are likely to have conflicts with S-Types, and C-Types are likely to have conflicts with I-Types.
 But if you are aware of this, then you can change your attitude to focus on your strengths and appreciate other people's different strengths.